Birds of prey visit Great Bend

-Over 250 trained birds of prey and their partners are in Great Bend for a week filled with workshops, venders, and hunting.
+Over 250 trained birds of prey and their partners are in Great Bend for a week filled with workshops, vendors, and hunting.

 “It’s a lot different terrain than I’m used to,” said North Carolina falconer Dani Brown.
 “I’m normally hunting squirrels in the woods, so coming out here and seeing the streams and the fields, it’s very open and a lot different, so it’s a little bit of a challenge that way, but it’s also been a lot of fun.”